NOVA - Blossomed Cross of the 21st century.

 Our designers have been toiling on contemporary design of the blossomed cross: we have studied the immense amount of visual and historical materials to extract the most important ideological and formal ingredients of the traditional blossomed cross that was synthesized into a new form of a cross imbued with contemporary aesthetics yet inbreathed with traditional Armenian spirit.
 And here Nova is born!

-The new blossomed cross of the 21st century.
+Blossomed Cross of the 21st century.

 Armenian Cross